aruss/IdentityBase/README.md

 ### Docker support

-after you run the `build.sh` script navigate to `./docker` directory and run `sh ./build-identitybase-public.sh` then you can start the container by running `docker run -it --rm -p 5000:5000 servicebase/identitybase` it will start the IdentiServiceBase.IdentityServer on port `http://localhost:5000`
+After you run the `build.sh` script navigate to `./docker` directory and run `sh ./build-identitybase-public.sh` then you can start the container by running `docker run -it --rm -p 5000:5000 servicebase/identitybase` it will start the IdentiServiceBase.IdentityServer on port `http://localhost:5000`

 ### Acknowledgements